Custom Detections

 p3.xlarge,a2-highgpu) in regions your organization doesn't normally use. - Backdoor IAM user creation: A compromised admin creates a new IAM user in AWS with

 AdministratorAccessand static access keys.
 Custom detections flag new IAM users created outside your standard provisioning process (Terraform, CloudFormation, or Pulumi). - DNS exfiltration: An attacker uses DNS tunneling to exfiltrate data through long, encoded subdomains.
-Zaun detects high-entropy DNS queries in CrowdStrike or Cloudflare Gateway telemetry that exceed normal query length.
+Ember detects high-entropy DNS queries in CrowdStrike or Cloudflare Gateway telemetry that exceed normal query length.

 Integrations That Power Custom Detections